 Please read our overseas pre-arrival guide for all the information you need before you arrive in Dundee.

 From 1 July 2021 international students can apply for the 'Graduate Visa route'.
 This is if you want to remain in the UK to work, or look for work, for two years after graduation.
 That limit is three years for doctoral students.

-Graduates on this Visa route can work flexibly, and switch jobs if needed.
+This means you can work flexibly, and switch jobs if needed.
 You don’t need a job offer to be eligible, and there is no minimum salary requirement.
-Find out more on the Government Graduate Visa Route page.

-For further information and advice, please contact email@example.com
+For more information and advice, please contact email@example.com.

 You will only be able to apply for a visa once you have received your CAS.

 Visas that have been issued through the Tier 4 route are still valid.
-If the Tier 4 visa is valid until the end of your expected study, then you will not need to apply for a Student visa.
+If the Tier 4 visa is valid until the end of your expected studies, then you do not need to apply for a Student visa.
 The conditions of your Tier 4 student visa will remain.

 Your biometric information will be taken at your nearest Visa Application Centre (VAC).
 If your country does not have a VAC, then you can have your biometrics taken at your local British mission.

 Your fingerprints or finger scans will be taken electronically, which means no ink, liquid or chemicals are used.
 You will also have your digital photographs taken at the same time.
 The whole process should take no more than 5 minutes.